Conditional estimates for $L$-functions in the Selberg class II: Introduction

 The outline of this paper is as follows.
+In Section~\ref{sec:Main} we state the main results.
 In Section~\ref{sec:Sum} we show how $\log{\left|\cL(s)\right|}$ can be estimated with a certain sum over the non-trivial zeros, see Proposition~\ref{prop:LogSum}.
 This sum is estimated in a general setting and by means of the Guinand--Weil formula (Lemma~\ref{lem:GW}) in Section~\ref{sec:Estimatef}, see Proposition~\ref{prop:FourierGamma} and Corollary~\ref{corollary:UpperGW}.
-Explicit estimates are provided in Sections~\ref{sec:gmExplicitBounds} and~\ref{sec:primes}, and the proofs of the main theorems are given in Section~\ref{sec:ProofsMain}.
+Explicit estimates for extremal functions are provided in Section~\ref{sec:gmExplicitBounds}, while estimates concerning the generalized von Mangoldt function are provided in~\ref{sec:primes}.
+The proofs of the main results are given in Section~\ref{sec:ProofsMain}.